Pediatric Psychology Postdoctoral Fellowship

 The post-doctoral training program in Pediatric Psychology at Nationwide Children's Hospital is conducted under the auspices of the Division of Pediatric Psychology and Neuropsychology, as well as the Center for Biobehavioral Health at The Abigail Wexner Research Institute at Nationwide Children's Hospital.
 The training program is designed to provide clinical experiences to develop advanced competencies in the specialty area of pediatric psychology.
 The program follows the scientist-practitioner model of training and prepares fellows for careers in settings that address the biopsychosocial needs of children, adolescents and their families.
 Our fellowship program utilizes seminars and other didactic opportunities to enhance on-the-job experience in research and clinical service.

 The Division of Psychology includes more than 20 psychologists who all hold academic appointments in the Department of Pediatrics at The Ohio State University College of Medicine and Public Health.
 The Division provides diverse inpatient and outpatient clinical services, supports active research programs and houses a predoctoral internship in pediatric psychology, neuropsychology, intellectual and developmental disability psychology and clinical child psychology that is accredited by the American Psychological Association.

-The Division is one of three integrated programs in Nationwide Children’s Pediatric Behavioral Health Department, which also includes the Child Development Center and Psychiatry and Community Behavioral Health programs.
-The Division also collaborates with the Division of Developmental and Behavioral Pediatrics, the Division of Complex Care and more than two dozen other Divisions or Departments at Nationwide Children’s.
+The Division is one of three integrated programs in Nationwide Children’s Pediatric Behavioral Health Department, which also includes the Child Development Center, Psychiatry and Community Behavioral Health programs.
+The Division also collaborates with the Division of Developmental and Behavioral Pediatrics, the Division of Complex Care and more than two dozen other divisions or departments at Nationwide Children’s.